pkwlo/hsr-relic-planner/README.md

     - click to expand
     - list of pieces + desired stats
     - character icons to show which characters are farming for this set
-- sidebar with links to character and relic-sets pages (done)
-- user log in and log out
-  - create form
-  - function to check if the username exists in DB
-    - if yes, check if password matches
-      - if yes, log in
-      - if no, show error message incorrect password
-    - if no, prompt to register
-  - create a register page
-    - register with email and password
-    - check if email is already in use
-    - if not, create user
-  - store user info in DB
-- set up DB for user storage
-  - create a user schema
 - update design
   - set up a theme
   - beautify page